 “I love it when a plan comes together” was the weekly catchphrase of John “Hannibal” Smith, who fought criminals and corrupt politicians with his mercenary team on the hit 80s show The A-Team.
-Of course, the ‘plan’ usually involved excessive violence and over-the-top stunts (that miraculously left no one injured), but the A-Team never took on a challenge without one.
-And they pitied the fool who came at them unprepared.
+If you’re familiar, the ‘plan’ usually involved excessive violence and over-the-top stunts (that miraculously left no one injured).
+Even so, the A-Team never took on a challenge without a plan, and they pitied the fool who came at them unprepared.

 What to Look for in a Strategy

 What type of trader do you want to be?
 This is the first question you’ll need to ask yourself when devising your trading strategy.
 Are you trading for long-term gains or short-term profits?
 What types of markets will you attempt your strategies in?
 Not every type of trading strategy will fit your goals and mindset.
+What is your specific risk tolerance?
 If you have a full-time job and family, day trading is probably not something you’ll be able to dedicate the necessary time.

 Whether you’re using technical analysis to day trade or gauging future earnings growth for a decade-long investment, you’ll need to understand the pros and cons of your strategy.
 The best investors in history have a track record littered with mistakes, so it’s unrealistic to think you’ll never encounter a losing streak or a run of bad luck.
 Choose a strategy you can stick with through the good and bad times because if you do it right, you’ll experience both (just hopefully more of the former).